SocraticPhoenix/socraticphoenix.github.io/index.md

 ---

-The repositories in my [HoneyRoasted](https://github.com/HoneyRoasted) organization are my different projects revolving around programming language design, and I am making an effort to keep them highly documented and well tested.
+The repositories in my [HoneyRoasted](https://github.com/HoneyRoasted) organization are my different projects revolving around programming language design.
 I have a [GitHub Pages Site](https://honeyroasted.github.io/) up for the Honey Roasted organization.

 ---